HackBulgaria/Programming101-3/week5/1-Dungeons-and-Pythons/README.md

 Our hero can also increase his mana in two ways:

 * Each time he makes a move, his `mana` is increased by `mana_regeneration_rate` amount.
-* He can drink a mana potion, which will increse his health by the amount of mana points the potion have.
+* He can drink a mana potion, which will increse his mana by the amount of mana points the potion have.

 **Hero's mana cannot go above the start `mana` given to him, neither he can go down below 0 mana.**